vaadin/eslint-config-vaadin/README.md

 This config is designed on top of the `eslint-plugin-lit` plugin.

-This config is supposed to be used in combination with `eslint-config-vaadin` or `eslint-config-vaadin/typescript`.
+This config is supposed to be used in combination with `eslint-config-vaadin/javascript` or `eslint-config-vaadin/typescript`.

 ```json
 {